codeforboston/flagging/docs/docs/cloud/twitter_bot.md

 4. In the code base, use the `VAULT_PASSWORD` to unzip the `vault.7z` manually.
 You should have a file called `secrets.json`.
 Open up `secrets.json` in the plaintext editor of your choosing.

 ???+ danger
-    Make sure that you delete the unencrpyted, unarchived version of the `secrets.json` file after you are done with it.
+    Make sure that you delete the unencrypted, unarchived version of the `secrets.json` file after you are done with it.

 5. Now go back to your browser with the Twitter Developer Portal.
 At the top of the screen, flip to the `Keys and tokens`.
 Now it's time to go through the dashboard and get your copy+paste ready.
 We will be inserting these values into the `secrets.json` (remember to wrap the keys in double quotes `"like this"` when you insert them).

-  - The `API Key & Secret` should should go in the corresponding fields for `"api_key": "..."` and `"api_key_secret": "..."`.
+  - The `API Key & Secret` should should go in the corresponding fields for `#!json "api_key": "..."` and `#!json "api_key_secret": "..."`.
-  - The `Bearer Token` should go in the field `"bearer_token": "..."`.
+  - The `Bearer Token` should go in the field `#!json "bearer_token": "..."`.
-  - The `Access Token & Secret` should go in the corresponding fields for `"access_token": "..."` and `"access_token_secret": "..."`. _But first, you will need to regenerate the `Access Token & Secret` so that it has both read and write permissions._
+  - The `Access Token & Secret` should go in the corresponding fields for `#!json "access_token": "..."` and `#!json "access_token_secret": "..."`. _But first, you will need to regenerate the `Access Token & Secret` so that it has both read and write permissions._

 ???+ success
     The `secrets.json` file should look something like this, with the ellipses replacing the actual values: